 Keep track of your vision and strategy with this well-known performance management tool.

-Compare two different time series datasets using an area chart combined with a line chart.
+Compare two different time series using an area chart combined with a line chart.

 Create your onion diagram with multiple layers of your projects' dependencies.

 A fantastic representation of a funnel chart from the top of it.
 Perfect to represent the stages of your sales process!

 This scale will be ideal for showing your balanced or disbalanced values.

 Visualize different values or fill levels using a selection of water, beer, or wine bottles.

 A visually attractive way to explain a longer process in your project.

 Where's your product heading?
 Visualize your next steps using an actual roadmap.

 This gearwheel chart perfectly fits your relationships in business processes.